lutfihadiCEX/CustomerChurnMLOps_PL/README.md

 ## Dataset
 The dataset used in this project is publicly available on [Kaggle - Telco Customer Churn Dataset](https://www.kaggle.com/blastchar/telco-customer-churn).
-Users should download the dataset manually before running `Model_CHP.ipynb`.
+Users should download the dataset manually before running `Model_CHP.ipynb` in order to run model locally.

 It contains demographic, account, and service-related information for telecom customers, labeled by whether they churned.

+The dataset is used strictly for educational and research purposes only.

 ---